hashicorp/terraform-provider-azurerm/website/docs/d/database_migration_service.html.markdown

 * `sku_name` - The sku name of database migration service.

 * `tags` - A mapping of tags to assigned to the resource.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+* `read` - (Defaults to 5 minutes) Used when retrieving the API Management API.